-Sir Winfried Bischoff Age 67 Retired Chairman, Citigroup Inc.
+Sir Winfried Bischoff Age 67 Director since 2000

+Chairman, Citigroup Inc.

-Sir Winfried Bischoff served as chairman of Citigroup Inc. from December 2007 until February 2009.
-He served as chairman of Citigroup Europe from 2000 to 2007.
+Sir Winfried Bischoff is chairman of Citigroup Inc. He served as chairman of Citigroup Europe from 2000 to 2007.
 From 1995 to 2000, he was chairman of Schroders plc.
 He joined the Schroder Group in 1966 and held a number of positions there, including chairman of J. Henry Schroder & Co. and group chief executive of Schroders plc.
 He is a nonexecutive director of The McGraw-Hill Companies, Inc. and Prudential plc.

-J. Michael Cook Age 66 Director since 2005 Retired Chairman and Chief Executive Officer, Deloitte & Touche LLP
+J. Michael Cook Age 66 Director since 2005

+Retired Chairman and Chief Executive Officer, Deloitte & Touche LLP